-- The Council has adopted the recommendations of a London wide advisory body on Members' remuneration.
-During 2010-11 there was a review of members' allowances and significant reductions were approved. - There is a declaration of interest process for Members and senior Officers as described above. - There is an Officer/Member protocol in place addressing Chief Officer and Member relationships. - Rules and protocols are in place and are being further developed for all partnership working. - Organisation-wide performance appraisal and employee development schemes are in operation. - Corporate performance management systems have been put in place and are being further developed. - The Council has a complaints procedure in line with Ombudsman best practice requirements. - Whistle-blowing, anti-fraud and anti-corruption policies effective Standing Orders are in place.

-• Senior Officers' remuneration is published on the Council Website.
+- The Council has adopted the recommendations of a London wide advisory body on Members' remuneration. - There is a declaration of interest process for Members and senior Officers as described above. - There is an Officer/Member protocol in place addressing Chief Officer and Member relationships. - Rules and protocols are in place and are being further developed for all partnership working. - Organisation-wide performance appraisal and employee development schemes are in operation. - Corporate performance management systems have been put in place and are being further developed. - The Council has a complaints procedure in line with Ombudsman best practice requirements. - Whistle-blowing, anti-fraud and anti-corruption policies effective Standing Orders are in place. - Senior Officers' remuneration is published on the Council Website.